openstack/magnum/doc/source/userguide.rst

 Swarm and Mesos.
 Other drivers are being considered.

-Kubernetes allows a previously created Cinder block to be mounted to a pod and this is done by specifying the block ID in the pod yaml file.
+Kubernetes allows a previously created Cinder block to be mounted to a pod and this is done by specifying the block ID in the pod YAML file.
 When the pod is scheduled on a node, Kubernetes will interface with Cinder to request the volume to be mounted on this node, then Kubernetes will launch the Docker container with the proper options to